 If you feed your pet raw food, remember that you can infect yourself with Salmonella or L. monocytogenes by spreading the bacteria from the contaminated food to your mouth.

 For example, you could accidentally ingest the bacteria by touching your mouth while preparing raw food or after handling a contaminated utensil.
-In addition, if you get Salmonella or L. monocytogenes on your hands or clothes, you can spread the bacteria to other people, objects and surfaces.
+Additionally, if you come into contact with Salmonella or L. monocytogenes on your hands or clothes, you can spread the bacteria to other people, objects, and surfaces.

 Bad habits among dog owners.
 Here are some tips for preventing infection with Salmonella and L. monocytogenes:

 • Wash hands thoroughly with soap and water (for at least 20 seconds) after handling raw pet food and touching surfaces or objects that have come into contact with raw food.
-Potentially contaminated surfaces include countertops, the inside of refrigerators, microwave ovens, and kitchen utensils, bowls, and cutting boards.
+Potentially contaminated surfaces include countertops, the inside of refrigerators, microwave ovens, and kitchen utensils, as well as bowls and cutting boards.

-Eating habits of dog.
+Eating habits of a dog.
 What is the Difference between Cleaning and Disinfecting

 Cleaning removes germs (like bacteria) and dirt from surfaces and objects.
 Cleaning works by using soap (or detergent) and water to physically remove germs and dirt.
 This process doesn’t necessarily kill germs, but cleaning lowers the number of germs and the risk of spreading infection by removing them.